YisehakE/bloomberg_accelerator/live_workshops/BST/Overview.md

   - The values must uphold BST property for PREVIOUS parent values
 - We came up with using minimum and maximum values passed in as parameters
 -
+- STILL STUCK ON HOW TO UTILIZE MIN AND MAX VALUES

+## Reconstruct BST
+- Identified the root node, the start of the leftsub tree, and right subtree elements
+- Utilized a recursive helper function to
+  1) Section off left sub
+  2) Section off right sub
+  3) Build the left and right nodes respectively
 -